AristaUpstateNY/Newsletter/docs/index.md

 ![Image Placement](img/pictureOfNetworks.jpeg){: style="height:300px;width:800px"}
     <figcaption></figcaption>
 </figure>
-We thank you for taking the time to read out newsletter today.
+We thank you for taking the time to read our newsletter today.
 Feel free to reach out to your SE or ASE for more information or questions regardsing your network operations.
 Until next month, have a good one!